Skip to main content

 When 4D connects to a 4D Server on the same machine, the application behaves as 4D in single user mode and the design environment allows you to edit project files.
 This feature allows you to develop a client/server application in the same context as the deployment context.

-When 4D connects to a 4D Server on the same machine, the development mode is automatically activated, whatever the Activate development mode option status.
+When 4D connects to a 4D Server on the same machine, the development mode is automatically activated, whatever the Development mode status.

 Each time 4D performs a Save all action from the design environment (explicitly from File menu or implicitly by switching to application mode for example), 4D Server synchronously reloads project files.
 4D waits for 4D Server to finish reloading the project files before it continues.